 Indiana Michigan Power offers a TOU rate to residential customers who own a qualified EV.
 Indiana Michigan Power may require customers to install a metering system that is capable of separately tracking EV charging.
 For more information, see the Indiana Michigan Power Rates and Tariffs website.

-Indiana utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast (DC Fast) charging stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
-NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DC fast charging sites.
+Indiana utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
+NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

-AES Indiana offers residential customers a $250 rebate for the purchase of a new Level 2 EVSE.
+AES Indiana offers residential customers a $250 rebate for the purchase of a new Level 2 EV charging station.
 Customers must enroll in a managed charging program.
-For more information, including a list of eligible EVSE, see the AES Indiana EV Managed Charging Program website.
+For more information, including a list of eligible EV charging stations, see the AES Indiana EV Managed Charging Program website.

 Find all electric vehicle (EV) charging stations in and/or near Ossian (Indiana).
 Search and compare local EV charging stations in Ossian, and find a convenient location to charge your car.